raokarthik99/agent-framework/python/packages/devui/frontend/README.md

 - Copy the values into `.env.local` as shown above.
 You can also set:
   - `VITE_AZURE_AD_AUTHORITY` if you need a custom authority URL (e.g., for national clouds or B2C).
   - `VITE_GRAPH_SCOPES` to request additional Graph scopes (comma or space separated).
+  - `VITE_AZURE_AD_API_SCOPES` with the backend API scope(s) you expose (space or comma separated).
+Use an `.default` scope when consent is handled centrally.

-On sign-in, the app requests a Microsoft identity token and silently retrieves a Microsoft Graph access token to personalize the experience and power the sign-out menu.
+On sign-in, the app requests a Microsoft identity token and silently retrieves both Microsoft Graph and backend API access tokens.
+Graph enables personalization, while the backend scope secures every DevUI API call automatically.

 ## Expanding the ESLint configuration